 For example, Hot Picks started with picks aimed at rockers and with Disney picks just expanded their audience to teens and children – a sub-set of guitar players, but not an entirely different audience.

-To be honest, I feel like I had to pull the lessons out of my ass here.
-They’re minute details, because that’s the only valuable thing I found here.
-I probably shouldn’t be surprised, the book’s subtitle is “Turn Your Dreams into a Licensing Goldmine While Letting Others Do the Work.”
-This is not only a bullshit statement, it’s also a lie, because everything the book describes is hard work – yes, even outsourcing takes a load of time, if done right.
+All of the lessons here are based on minute details, because that’s all of value I found.
+With a subtitle like “Turn Your Dreams into a Licensing Goldmine While Letting Others Do the Work,” perhaps that’s not surprising.
+This is not only a BS statement, it’s also a lie, because everything One Simple Idea describes is hard work — yes, even outsourcing takes a load of time if done right.

-That said, I feel like Blinkist also majorly screwed up the blinks here, since the core sections of the book, such as pitching your idea or submitting it to potential licensees were completely omitted in the summary.
+This book is not designed to make you take action.
+The best “results” 5-star reviews on Amazon can talk about are thinking about old ideas from dusty lists.
+The time frame it covers is way too long as well.
+That said, I feel like Blinkist also screwed up the blinks here.
+The core sections of the book, such as pitching your idea or submitting it to potential licensees are missing entirely from the summary.